joshuanianji/treehouse-bot/README.md

-# Poopoo Bot
+# Treehouse Bot

-Based off of Turborepo Starter.
+A Discord bot with some other apps.
+Scafffolded from Turborepo Starter.

 ## Starter